What is a Leveraged Buyout (LBO)? How Does it Work?

 c) Conventional loans

-Transactions that fall outside the qualification requirements of SBA-backed loans often use conventional bank loans.
-These loans don’t have the $5 million limit or industry restrictions associated with SBA-backed loans.
-However, they are harder to obtain.
-Borrowers often need to have impeccable personal credit and substantial assets among other requirements.
+Transactions that fall outside the qualification requirements of SBA-backed loans may use a conventional bank loan.
+These loans don't have the 5-million-dollar limit or industry restrictions associated with SBA-backed loans.
+However, they have stringent qualification requirements.

 d) Small investors and family offices